ZachariahTheMagnificent/first-cmake/readme.md

 This lists all the files that the target has including source files and headers.

 Now let's look at the math project.
 This project has a header only library.
-Since the library is header only(no source files), it needs to be set slightly differently from regular libraries.
+Since the library is header only(no source files), it needs to be declared slightly differently from regular libraries.

 ```cmake
 # The library is a header only library.
 It won't be compiled.
 add_library(math INTERFACE)
 ```

-As you can see, the math library target is defined the same as the parser target but it has the `INTERFACE` keyword indicating that it is "empty".
-Header files don't get compiled by the compiler.
+As you can see, the math library target is defined the same as the parser target but it has the `INTERFACE` keyword indicating that it is an interface library.
+Interface libraries don't build anything.
+They're just a collection of settings that other targets can inherit.

+Header only libraries have to be interface libraries because header files don't actually get compiled by the compiler.
 They're just `#include`d into source files which are then compiled into an application.
-If you try to compile an application or library with no source files, the compiler will complain. `INTERFACE` library targets will not be compiled preventing this problem entirely.
+If you try to compile an application or library with no source files, the compiler will complain.
+As an interface library, other targets can link to it to inherit its headers.

 The rest of the file is similar to the parser project but with the `INTERFACE` keyword.

 ```cmake
 # Declare that the library uses C++17.